Start Annotation

 Autonomous systems make decisions sequentially.
 Therefore, they must understand not just what is present, but how elements connect over distance.

-Polyline labeling supports this requirement because it:
+Polyline labeling guide supports this requirement because it:

 • Preserves path continuity across frames